Display-Marketing » Pros and Cons and how its work

 Display-Marketing » Pros and Cons and How its Work

 Display marketing actually exists since the introduction of television.
 With the rise of the Internet, the term became widespread and is now mainly associated with banner ads.
 This article explains why this is no longer the case.
-Furthermore, it's important to understand both the advantages and the disadvantages of display marketing.
+Furthermore, it's important to understand both the advantages and the disadvantages of display advertising.

 What is Display Marketing?

 Digital display marketing describes all marketing measures on screens and other digital media.
 This includes the classic definition of display advertising such as banners and affiliates on websites, as well as retargeting strategies for purchase processes and the advertising screens used in Digital Signage.

 Display marketing is designed to attract attention.
 The objective is to both increase sales and promote the companies image.
 Therefore, much is done with visual effects through images and video and less with pure text.

 On websites, the focus is on getting people to click and redirect them to a designated landing page.
 Here, a successful conversion directly affects sales.

 Two of the most commonly used techniques on websites, when not looking for advertisers themselves, are:

 Advertising networks: Website owners provide certain space on their pages for publishers to display advertising banners.
 Publishers take care of processing and advertisers.
 Google Ads or DoubleClick are typical examples of advertising networks.